 - Change of presenting author: The presenting author may be changed through the EULAR congress system by the case report submitter also after the report submission dateline but no later than 03 April 2024.

 - If you need to withdraw your case report, a written statement listing the reasons for this decision must be sent to the abstract help desk at email@example.com no later than 01 April 2024.

 - Please note that all accepted case reports will be required to have the presenting authors present physically in Vienna.
 If, unexpectedly, the presenting author is unable to attend the congress, he or she would need to assign a co-author to present the abstract onsite.

 - If the presenting author needs a letter of invitation for their visa application, they need to log in to their valid EULAR congress account - where their valid registration ticket to the congress has been purchased - and request a letter via the system.
 The registration team will provide them with the letter once requested.
 If the registration has been done by a third party, they can request a visa letter of invitation on behalf of the presenting author.

 - Failure to be onsite and present the case report at the assigned day and time of presentation will result with report being completely removed from the EULAR Abstract Archive.

 - Authors presenting a case report only are NOT eligible for Travel Bursaries.

-- Among orally presented abstracts, the best case report of the year will be selected during the session by the attendees using the voting system of the EULAR App.
-A prize and certificate will be provided to the author presenting the best case report.
+- Among orally presented cases, the best case report of the year will be selected during the session by the attendees using the voting system of the EULAR Congress App.

 The internet abstract submission system works best with Internet Explorer 10.0 or higher and Mozilla Firefox 5.0 or higher and Chrome 16 and Apple Safari 3 or higher.